AMWA-TV/bcp-007-01/docs/Overview.md

         "server_host": "10.10.10.20",
         "server_port": 5960,
         "source_name": "ndi-sender-unique-name",
-        "group_name": "camera1",
+        "group_name": "camera1"
-        "discovery_servers" : "10.20.20.20"
     }]

 ```

 **interface_ip**
 IP address of the network interface the receiver should use.

 **server_host**
 Hostname or IP hosting the NDI server.
 If the parameter is set to “auto” the Receiver should establish for itself which server it should use, based on a discovery mechanism or its own internal configuration.
-A null value indicates that the Receiver has not yet been configured.
+A null value indicates that the Receiver has not yet been configured. may be IP address or hostname URL.

 **server_port**
 Port for NDI server.
 If the parameter is set to “auto” the Receiver should establish for itself which port it should use, based on a discovery mechanism or its own internal configuration.